oracle-livelabs/adb/shared/adb-multi-tool-select-ai/setup-apex-app-workflows/setup_apex_workflows.md

      ![Open ToolCallingWorkflow](images/apex_workflow_page.png)

+## Task 2: Add Select AI tools to the Apex Workflow Activities

-6. Expand the Workflows tree on the left, select RAG tool and edit the PL/SQL source
+1. Expand the Workflows tree on the left, select RAG tool and edit the PL/SQL source

      ![select RAG Tool](images/apex_tool_calling_workflow_rag_tool.png)

-7. Copy the SQL below into the source, validate and save.
+2. Copy the SQL below into the source, validate and save.

     Paste the PL/SQL: